The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

 \subsubsection{Projected luminosity within 80 and 300 kpc}

 The integrated projected luminosity (within 80 and 300 kpc apertures) is reported in Tables \ref{tab:LX:80kpc:M1} (M1) and \ref{tab:LX:80kpc:M3} (M3).

-With the M1 mask, for QU\_M10.7 the emission within 80 kpc is $L_X = 4.0 \pm 0.5 \times 10^{40}$ erg s$^{-1}$, almost an order of magnitude larger than the corresponding prediction for the unresolved XRB luminosity from \citet[][]{Aird2017MNRAS.465.3390A} $L_X = 6 \times 10^{39}$ erg s$^{-1}$.
-Given this, and the fact that the QU\_M10.7 galaxies profile is clearly extended, we may conclude that this emission is mainly coming from both the hot gas in the CGM of the individual galaxies and from the projection of the large scale environment around them.
-Differently, the SF\_M10.7 emission within 80 kpc amounts to $ 1.9 \pm 0.5 \times 10^{40}$ erg s$^{-1}$, which is compatible within 1$\sigma$ with that expected from X-ray binaries ($1.4^{+0.4}_{-0.3} \times 10^{40}$ erg s$^{-1}$).
+With the M1 mask, for QU\_M10.7, the emission within 80 kpc is $L_X = 4.0 \pm 0.5 \times 10^{40}$ erg s$^{-1}$, almost an order of magnitude greater than the corresponding prediction for the unresolved XRB luminosity from \citet[][]{Aird2017MNRAS.465.3390A} of $L_X = 6 \times 10^{39}$ erg s$^{-1}$.
+Given this, and the fact that the profile of the QU\_M10.7 galaxies is clearly extended, we may conclude that this emission is mainly coming from both the hot gas in the CGM of the individual galaxies and from the projection of the large-scale environment around them.
+Concurrently, the SF\_M10.7 emission within 80 kpc amounts to $ 1.9 \pm 0.5 \times 10^{40}$ erg s$^{-1}$, which is compatible within 1$\sigma$ with that expected from XRBs ($1.4^{+0.4}_{-0.3} \times 10^{40}$ erg s$^{-1}$).
 The profile also does not appear extended.
 We are led to conclude that around star-forming galaxies of a mean mass of $\log_{10}(M^*/M_\odot)\sim10.7$, an extended hot gas component is not significantly detected.
 We refer the reader to Sect. \ref{subsubsec:agn_cont_discussion} for a more comprehensive discussion of the AGN contamination.

-With the M3 mask, compared to the M1 mask, the luminosity of the QU sample increases by 20\% while for the SF, it increases by a almost a factor of 6.
-There may be a hint of extent emission in the SF profile measured on the larger scales between 200 and 300 kpc.
+{With the M3 mask, where the stack includes all X-ray-bright detected AGN, the luminosity of the QU sample increases by 20\% compared to the M1 mask, while for the SF sample, it increases by a factor of almost 6.} There may be a hint of extended emission in the SF profile measured on the larger scales between 200 and 300 kpc.